undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 The finish timeout starts from the last meaningful activity, not merely from the latest low-power reading.

 Any new meaningful activity must reset or cancel the pending finish confirmation.
+When a current sensor is configured and available, this includes current activity even if power remains below the power activity threshold.

 ### 14.4 Arming timeout

 The `armed` state should have a configurable timeout to avoid remaining active indefinitely after an ordinary door closure.